imwrite

 — Maximum gray or color value

-Maximum gray or color value, specified as the comma-separated pair consisting of
+Maximum gray or color value, specified as a positive integer scalar.

-Available only for PGM and PPM files.
-For PBM files, this value is always 1.
+Specify this name-value argument only for PGM and PPM files.
+For PBM files, this

 If the image array is uint16